tonethar/IGME-430-Spring-2021/projects/project-1.md

 ## V. User Experience Requirements
 1) Must provide an engaging and rich user experience

-2) Users must be able to add data to the API (with limitation).
+2) Users must be able to add data to the API via `POST` requests (with limitation).
 For example, maybe your app is a collection of images and keywords.
 You might then have a way for the user to add an image url and keywords to your API

 3) Users will be able to view API data that others have posted.
 For example, a list of images and keywords

 4) The application must be performant and run as expected.
 There must not be any hiccups or performance issues when the server is under a light load.
-Common user errors must be handled gracefully on both the client-side and server-side:
+Common user errors must be handled gracefully on BOTH the client-side and server-side:

     - example: the user forgets to type in their last name (a required form field)
       - the *client* (the HTML page, utilizing JavaScript) will not allow the data to be submitted to the server
-      - the *server* will return an error message if a value for required field is not iven
+      - the *server* will return an error message and a status code of `400` if a value for required field is not given
+      - we will test the API via the prvided `<form>` AND by using Postman

 5) All of these information "calls"  (getting data, posting data, checking for updates, etc) must all be done through Ajax and your web API

 6)  It is okay to keep your API data in memory for this project (NB - we will be learning MongoDB for the next project).
 That does mean user added data will go away after each server reload. (roughly 30 minutes on Heroku)

 7) Static files (such as HTML, CSS, Client JS, Images, Videos, etc) must be delivered from your server

 8) Direct calls to GET requests must work correctly.
-As in: going straight to the Ajax URL in the browser, or with Postman
+As in: going straight to the Ajax URL in the browser, or with Postman. `POST` and `HEAD` requests will be tested via Postman

 <hr>